Narragansett, Rhode Island

 •It takes a great amount of care and vigilance to create a space that evokes history while still providing the ease of modern convenience.
 For example when developing the principal bed-and-bath suite, we were tasked with transforming two smaller bedrooms into a ocean-facing, modern retreat for our clients.
 We carefully reworked the floor plan to provide a luxurious suite with plenty of modern amenities, that simultaneously evoked the nature of the original residence and design.

 •The best work is done through collaboration.
-Our clients had a strong vision for this project, and it was an honor to work so closely with them throughout every step of this process.
-Combined with the craftsmanship of Jon-Paul Couture and Sweenor Builders we were able to build a team that developed a home that was willing to work together and eager to create.
+Our clients had a strong vision for this project, and it was an honor to work so closely with them throughout every step of the process.
+Combined with the craftsmanship of Jon-Paul Couture and Sweenor Builders we were able to build a team that was willing to work together and eager to create.
 The finished project is a testament to the value of collaboration and trust that is so needed when working on projects as uniquely special as Stone Lea.